BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 * Select FASTA File: This option allows users to select custom sequence(s) file in a FASTA format.
 Users can select FASTA files which are already uploaded in the workspace [2a] or they can upload their own [2b].

 ![Figure 6](./images/fig6.png "Figure 6")

 ![Figure 7](./images/fig7.png "Figure 7")

+3\.
+Provide a metadata file in CSV format.
+You can find the metadata template, field definitions, data types and formats [here](https://www.bv-brc.org/workspace/mkuscuog@bvbrc/BV-BRC Templates/).

 ![Figure 8](./images/fig8.png "Figure 8")